lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

 Managing job memory requirements
 --------------------------------

-The primary parameters controlling job memory requirements is called ``requestMemory``.
+The primary parameter controlling job memory requirements is called ``requestMemory``.
 It specifies the amount of memory (in MiB) each job will have at its disposal during the execution of the workflow.
 Its default value is 2048 (2 GiB).